-Due to their specialized habitat requirements (i.e. proximity to escape terrain, good horizontal visibility) bighorn sheep (Ovis canadensis) have a naturally fragmented distribution, with habitat patches connected by traditional non-habitat movement corridors (Risenhoover 1988, Bleich et al. 1990, Valdez & Krausman 1999).
-This naturally fragmented distribution was exacerbated by the arrival of Euro-Americans to the West in the late 1800s, which caused a catastrophic decline of bighorn sheep numbers due to the combined effects of disease (primarily scabies caused by the Psoroptes mite), overhunting, competition for forage with domestic livestock, and displacement from winter range (Buechner 1960).
-This decline resulted in many small, isolated populations and loss of traditional migration corridors (Risenhoover 1988).
-More recent habitat losses from agricultural, industrial, and recreational development, fire suppression, and anthropogenic barriers to movement such as roads and fences have led to further disruption of historic bighorn sheep migrations and interpopulation connectivity.
-Because bighorn sheep are poor colonizers of new habitats (Risenhoover et al. 1988), they are particularly vulnerable to population decline and local extirpation from loss of traditional migration routes and seasonal range reduction from anthropogenic influences.
+Due to their specialized habitat requirements (i.e., proximity to escape terrain, good horizontal visibility) bighorn sheep (Ovis canadensis) have a naturally fragmented distribution, with habitat patches connected by traditional non-habitat movement corridors (Risenhoover et al. 1988; Bleich et al. 1990.
+Valdez and Krausman 1999).
+This naturally fragmented distribution was exacerbated by the arrival of Euro-Americans to the West in the late 1800s, which caused a catastrophic decline of bighorn sheep numbers due to the combined effects of disease (primarily scabies caused by the Psoroptes mite), overhunting, competition for forage with domestic livestock, and displacement from winter range (Buechner, 1960).
+This decline resulted in many small, isolated populations and loss of traditional migration corridors (Risenhoover et al., 1988).
+More recent habitat losses from agricultural, industrial, and recreational developments, fire suppression, and anthropogenic barriers to movement such as roads and fences have led to further disruptions of historic bighorn sheep migrations and inter-population connectivity.
+Since bighorn sheep are poor colonizers of new habitats (Risenhoover et al., 1988), they are particularly vulnerable to population decline and local extirpation from loss of traditional migration routes and seasonal range reduction.